Skip to content

 Flexibility for travelers or those relocating

-Some insurers offer out-of-area PPO Plans designed specifically for individuals living or working outside their primary service region.
+Some insurers offer out-of-area PPO Plans designed for individuals living or working outside their primary service region.
 These plans include in-network coverage for preventive services, such as screenings for cancer, diabetes screening, immunizations, and HIV screening, even when away from home.
-PPO networks usually include multiple states, which is particularly beneficial for families with members who live, study, or work in different locations.
+PPO networks usually include multiple states, which is particularly useful for families with members who live, study, or work in different locations.

 Wide network of healthcare providers